Off & On

 Lane Keeping Aid is active within the speed range 65-200 km/h on roads with clearly visible side lines.
 The function is temporarily deactivated on narrow roads with less than 2.6 metres between the lane's side lines.

-Press the centre console's button to activate or deactivate the function.
-The button's lamp illuminates when the function is switched on.
+Press the button in the centre console to activate or deactivate the function.
+The function is switched on if one lamp is illuminated in the button.

 Some combinations of the selected equipment leave no vacant space for an On/Off button in the centre console - in which case the function is instead handled in the car's menu system MY CAR.
 For a description of the menu system, see MY CAR.